A Mathematical Analysis of Hydra

 The researchers also developed a more complicated continuous model, which seemed to better model the probability of successful regeneration.
 This led them to believe that the feedback inhibition may not either be on or off, but rather alternate between on and off rapidly.
 The undifferentiated epidermal cells may have a response to the long-term average of these signals and regenerate or not regenerate a secondary basal disk based on this average.
 This implies that the Hydra does communicate through its body with quantitatively variable data, which is then condensed into qualitative data for the Hydra to act on.
 They extend their conclusions to wild Hydra, who likely have the same mechanism, where feedback inhibition correlates linearly with basal disk size and involves a transmission of qualitative data.
 They also determined that the basal disk is a source of inhibition and does not seem to be affected by the host Hydra.

 From its discovery, Hydrae were always considered a valuable organism for research, especially given its ability to regenerate.
 As such, for decades, the main area of research in Hydrae was centered around pattern formation and stem cell regulation.
 However, a simple proposition made by dermatologist Jens Schroder in the summer of 2000, that of using Hydra as a model to look into the biochemistry of epithelial defense, eventually led to a surprising revolution in the field of immunology, which emphasized the idea of a holobiont (Bosch & Miller, 2016).
-More precisely, a multicellular organism must be viewed in context of the biotic and abiotic environment surrounding it by looking at its association and interactions with other bacteria, fungi, viruses and various eukaryotes.
-Thus, animals are not homogenous entities, but rather metaorganisms with complex microbial communities that evolved together for millions of years and whose interactions can directly impact an organism’s health and development (Bosch & Miller, 2016).
+More precisely, a multicellular organism must be viewed in context of the biotic and abiotic surrounding it by looking at its association and interactions with other , fungi, viruses and various eukaryotes.
+Thus, are not homogenous entities, but rather metaorganisms with complex microbial communities that evolved together for millions of years and whose interactions can directly impact an organism’s health and development (Bosch & Miller, 2016).

-Bacterial colonization in Hydra
+Bacterial colonization in hydra

-In vertebrates and in invertebrates, microbial colonization by beneficial microorganisms influences the host’s metabolism, development, behavior, immune system and more.
+In vertebrates and in invertebrates, microbial colonization by beneficial microorganisms influences the host’s , development, behavior, immune system and more.
 To better understand this crucial process in the Hydra holobiont, researchers used pyrosequencing of bacterial DNA to characterize the microbiota in the first 15 weeks of newly hatched Hydra Vulgaris polyps.
 Indeed, four clonal cultures were produced from the hatchlings and, every week, a polyp from each culture was used to determine the composition of its microbiota, with a total sample size of 36 polyps (Franzenburg et al., 2013).
 Using Chao1 metric to estimate bacterial species, it was shown that, immediately after hatching, the bacterial diversity was the highest with around 350 operational taxonomic units (OTUs) at 97% sequence similarity.
-Then, in all 4 replicates, diversity decreased for the next 2-3 weeks, reaching a local minimum of around 150 OTUs, and at the fourth week, increased to a peak of 200-300 OTUs, before decreasing again for the next 11 weeks at around 100 OTUs (Fig. 12).
+Then, in all 4 replicates, diversity decreased for the next 2-3 weeks, reaching a local minimum of around 150 OTUs, and at the fourth week, increased to a peak of 200-300 OTUs, before decreasing again for the next 11 weeks at around 100 OTUs (Fig. 12.).
 Consequently, the bacterial diversity in the Hydra holobiont declines as the organism develops and ages (Franzenburg et al., 2013).
 Then, comparing bacterial diversity with abundance demonstrated that the fluctuation in abundance did not depend on age nor diversity as neither, polyp 1, which had high abundance after hatching, nor polyp 2 with low abundance after hatching, showed similar correlation or trend in their graph (Fig. 9) (Franzenburg et al., 2013).

 Fig. 9.
 Changes in bacterial diversity and abundance through time for the four clonal cultures.
 The estimated number of OTUs (97%sequence similarity, Chao1 metric) vs time after hatching (black line).
 The relative bacterial abundance per host cell (analyzed by quantitative PCR for the 16S gene, red line) (Franzenburg et al., 2013).